ossu/math/README.md

 [Introduction to Mathematical Thinking](https://www.coursera.org/learn/mathematical-thinking) | 10 weeks | 4 hours/week | none

 ### Calculus
-Calculus is the foundation of our world, explaining the phenomena that underly our technology, our planets, and our hearts.
+Calculus is the study of infinity.
+As the cornerstone of geometry and physics, it serves as the foundation of our world, explaining the phenomena that underly our technology, our planets, and our hearts.

 **Topics Covered:**
 `Derivatives`